getnelson/nelson/docs/src/hugo/content/index.md

       <td>The element within the datacenter that actually makes work placement decisioning, based upon the available resources (e.g. CPU, RAM etc).</td>
     </tr>
     <tr>
-      <td><em>Datacenter</em></td>
+      <td><em>Domain</em></td>
       <td>Represents a single failure domain - it is a <em>logical</em> ascription of some computing resources to which work can be assigned.
-In practice, a "datacenter" from Nelson's perspective may either be a single <code>scheduler</code> endpoint that directly maps to a single physical datacenter (which internally has redundant power domains), or it could be multiple virtual datacenters within a geographic region (e.g. AWS Availability Zone).
+In practice, a "datacenter" from Nelson's perspective may either be a single <code>scheduler</code> endpoint that directly maps to a single physical datacenter (which internally has redundant power domains), or it could be multiple virtual domains within a geographic region (e.g. AWS Availability Zone).
 The key thing is that Nelson's concept of datacenter is all about scheduling failure modes.</td>
     </tr>
     <tr>
       <td><em>Namespace</em></td>